MosesSupposes/Purescript-By-Example/text/chapter11.md

  ## Exercises

- 1. (Easy) Use the `ExceptT` monad transformer over the `Identity` functor to write a function `safeDivide` which divides two numbers, throwing an error if the denominator is zero.
+ 1. (Easy) Use the `ExceptT` monad transformer over the `Identity` functor to write a function `safeDivide` which divides two numbers, throwing an error (as the String "Divide by zero!") if the denominator is zero.
  1. (Medium) Write a parser

      ```haskell